kylevedder/kylevedder.github.io/trackflow.md

 Scene flow as a problem is not an end unto itself; it is only useful as a primitive for downstream tasks.
 Those tasks care about error across _all_ moving objects, and method evaluations that actively hide failures on small objects are not just, not useful, they are _actively deceptive_, wasting practitioners time as they try to sort through published methods to find something that _actually_ works.

 We provide a very easy-to-use, multi-dataset dataloader and scene flow evaluation toolkit for [_Bucket Normalized EPE_](https://github.com/kylevedder/BucketedSceneFlowEval), and we have integrated it into our [Scene Flow Zoo](https://github.com/kylevedder/SceneFlowZoo) as the standard method for evaluation.
 While we have provided these tools, the community must use them if we are to make real progress on scene flow.
-And don't be fooled, there's plenty left to do.

 <!-- ## Argoverse 2 2024 Scene Flow Challenge @ CVPR 2024 Workshop on Autonomous Driving